Effective Date: February 24, 2021

 How to Exercise Your Rights

 Kryterion provides testing services as a Service Provider under the instructions of and on behalf of our Test Sponsors (that act as an independent Data Controller).
 Test Sponsors have their own policies regarding the processing of personal data.
-Decisions regarding any request you make about your personal data occur with your Test Sponsor (your Academic Institution or Organization), as the Data Controller, for whom Kryterion is a Service Provider.
+Decisions regarding any request you make about your personal data occur with your Test Sponsor (your Academic Institution or Organization), as the Data Controller, for whom Kryterion is a Data Processor.
 As such, Test Sponsors are responsible for receiving and responding to requests from individuals to exercise any rights afforded to them under applicable data protection laws, including the GDPR and CCPA.

 To exercise your privacy rights described above, please directly contact your Test Sponsor, academic institution or organization, who is the Data Controller.
 We may only access your Test Sponsor’s data upon their instructions.